LuisaGroup/luisa-compute-rs/README.md

 kernel.dispatch([...], &packed);
 let BufferPair{a, b} = packed; // unpack if you need to use them later
 ```
+### Debugging
+We provide logging through the `log` crate.
+Users can either setup their own logger or use the `init_logger()` and `init_logger_verbose()` for handy initialization.
+For `debug` builds,  oob checks are automatically inserted so that an assertion failure would occur if oob access is detected.
+On CPU backend, it will be accompanied by an informative message such as `assertion failed: i.cmplt(self.len()) at xx.rs:yy:zz`.
+Setting the environment variable `LUISA_BACKTRACE=1` would display a stacktrace containing the *DSL* code that records the kernel.
+For other backends, assertion with message is still *WIP*.

+For `release` builds however, these checks are disabled by default for performance reasons.
+To enable them, set environment variable `LUISA_DEBUG=1` prior to launching the application.

 ## Advanced Usage
 Note that the IR module has a public interface.
 If needed, user can implement their own DSL syntax sugar.
 Every EDSL object implements either `Aggregate` or `FromNode` trait, which allows any EDSL type to be destructured into its underlying IR nodes and reconstructed from them.